saalfeldlab/stitching-spark/README.md

   -f 256 \
   -r um=0.097,0.097,0.180
 ```

 This generates an export of the stitched volume as specified in the json file.
 The export uses '''max-border distance''' as fusion mode, no blending.
 It currently exports into the ad-hoc BDV cell file format into the directory of the json input file, e.g. `/home/igor/3d-fullsize-ch1/stitching/ch0-xy/10z/channel0` and generates a json file for the BDV cell file viewer.

+You can pass multiple tile configurations at once (e.g. channels) in the following way: `-i ch0.json -i ch1.json ...`
+Each channel will be fused separately, but the resulting json file will contain export configurations for all channels, and the BDV cell file viewer will display all them together.

 As with stitching, if the directory of the input json file contains two files `v.tif` and `z.tif`, then they are used as flatfield correction coefficients that are applied to each input tile.
-TODO specify this nicely in the configuration, e.g. we have independent and actually pretty different correction fields fopr each channel.
+TODO specify this nicely in the configuration, e.g. we have independent and actually pretty different correction fields for each channel.

 # flat-field correction
 Run `org.janelia.flatfield.FlatfieldCorrection` with arguments explained [inline](https://github.com/saalfeldlab/stitching-spark/blob/master/src/main/java/org/janelia/flatfield/FlatfieldCorrectionArguments.java#L18-L36)